theTushar-dot/CSD/README.md

  ![Alt text](./generated_images/2_negative_prompt.png)

-3. Is CPU initialized generator works well: When setting seed on CPU vs GPU using torch.generator function.
-The genearted image of CPU seed image have good structure such as more defined boundaries and all.
-I found this is mainly due to the fact that CPU and GPU have different Random Number Generators (RNGs) Implementation.
+3. Image seeding: When setting a seed using the torch.Generator function on a CPU versus a GPU, the images generated with a CPU seed have better structure, such as more defined boundaries.
+This difference is mainly due to the fact that CPUs and GPUs use different implementations of Random Number Generators (RNGs).
 With CPU seed:

  ![Alt text](./generated_images/2_depth_n_normal_10.png)